ClementNerma/ClementNerma/README.md

 ### 👋 Hi there.
 Welcome to my profile.

-🙂 I'm Clément Nerma, a professional web developer (more precisely a Nest.js backend developer) living near by Nantes, in France
+🙂 I'm Clément Nerma, a professional web developer (more precisely a Nest.js backend developer) living in France

 👦 I'm fond of programming since I'm 10 years old